Nothing About Us Without Us

 Each of these policy positions is discussed more fully below.

 Disability Rights and Neurodiversity

 The disability rights perspective within the Autistic community is represented in the neurodiversity movement, which promotes social acceptance of neurological difference as part of the broad landscape of human diversity and seeks to bring about a world in which Autistic people enjoy the same access, rights, and opportunities as all other citizens.
 Acceptance of difference is essential to understanding, accepting, and benefiting from the contributions of everyone in our society, thus allowing all people to live up to their potential.

 Breaking Down Barriers

 ASAN regularly works with other disability rights organizations to advance public policy initiatives that focus on improving quality of life and ensuring full access in society.
 In accordance with the social model of disability, we recognize that disability need not be a tragedy or a misfortune and that barriers to full participation in society often arise not from physical or mental differences, but from cultural attitudes that stigmatize certain types of people as less worthy of inclusion than others.
-Thus, a person becomes disabled not as an inevitable result of his or her condition, but rather because society has not accommodated his or her needs sufficiently to enable equal participation in the community.
+Thus, a person becomes disabled not as an inevitable result of their condition, but rather because society has not accommodated their needs sufficiently to enable equal participation in the community.
 Such barriers to inclusion can and should be dealt with through the political process, in the same way that civil rights advocates have worked to break down prejudiced assumptions and exclusionary practices that harm other minority groups.